 Michael Banda and Melissa Kreiser

-Michael and Melissa live in Zambia and, starting in 2022 are the ones responsible for oversight and administration of the projects we support in Zambia.
+Michael and Melissa live in Zambia and, starting in 2022 have been responsible for oversight and administration of the projects we support in Zambia.
 They have worked closely with Cosmas (see below) in transitioning into this role.

 "My name is Michael Mukosi Banda, I am the third born child from a family of five.
 I was born in the Copperbelt in 1992 and when I was two years old, my parents moved to Lusaka which is where I grew up and completed my education.
 In 2012, I moved back to the Copperbelt in Kitwe.
 There I worked in a bakery and later worked for Beautiful Gate International Zambia, an NGO.
 I was also involved in other youth programs.
 My passion for working with children and youth started in my 9th grade when I was a Sunday school teacher in Ngombe Community at the Bible Gospel Church in Africa.
 Ever since that time I have been involved in various Children’s ministries and youth programs.
 While I was in Livingstone, I volunteered as a Youth chairperson at YMCA Livingstone and also completed my counselling internship with YWCA."